Types of Dashboards: Operational, Analytical, and Strategic Dashboard Types

 Types of dashboards (and how to choose the right one for you)

 There are three types of dashboards: operational, strategic, and analytical.
 But how do you know which is the right type for your business?

-- Strategic dashboards track key performance indicators
+- Strategic types of dashboards track key performance indicators

 Let's look at each in a little more detail.